 Speaking of perfect, look how imperfect the painting is above.
 I knew it would be covered by the frame, so "good enough" was my thought process.

-Hang the D-Ring hangers around the screws that you attached with dry wall anchors and you’re done.
+For the last step, hang the D-Ring hangers around the screws that you attached with drywall anchors and you're done.

 In the below image, I am pulling the frame away from the mirror to show you it is not connected.

 As you can see the wood pieces just go directly over the vanity mirror, like a typical frame you would hang on the wall.

 A easy way to give unframed mirrors an upgrade.
 As you can see in the pictures, even when looking at the inside edge of the frame, the clips aren't really visible.

 Think of it as picture framing!
 You are simply using your tape measure to account for the width of the mirror as well as the height.